-5,758,422 shares of our common stock(1).
-See "Selling Stockholder" on page 18.
-We will not receive any proceeds from the sale of the common stock by the selling stockholder The shares of common stock offered under this prospectus involve a high degree of risk.
-See "Risk Factors" beginning on page 6.
-NR
+Securities offered by this prospectus 2,000,000 shares of our common stock.(1) Use of Proceeds To purchase the outstanding shares of our Series A Cumulative Perpetual Preferred Stock or to repay funds borrowed under our credit facility that were used to fund the purchase.(1) Risk Factors The shares of common stock offered under this prospectus involve a high degree of risk.
+See "Risk Factors" beginning on page 5.
+New York Stock Exchange Symbol NR